Lahaina Banyan Tree: History

 According to reports a royal ball was held under the tree in 1886 for King Kamehameha III on his birthday.

 The Aloha Festivals Week has been held under this tree.
-The shade of the tree is used to shade vendors who hold events approximately 36 weekends per year.

-At sunset there is a riot of noise as the birds fly back into the tree to find the best branch to sleep on.

-There used to be a canal of water down one side of the tree and even though the canal is now a street it is thought to be a source of water for the tree roots.
+The shade of the tree was used to shade vendors who held events approximately 36 weekends per year.
+At sunset, there was a riot of noise as the birds flew back into the tree to find the best branch to sleep on.
+There used to be a canal of water down one side of the tree, and even though the canal is now a street, it is still thought to be a source of water for the tree roots.

 Aerial roots help support the tree's huge limbs.
-To encourage the roots to reach the ground faster there were mayonnaise jars filled with water and tied to hang just below the roots.
+To encourage the roots to reach the ground faster, there were mayonnaise jars filled with water and tied to hang just below the roots.
 The roots wanted the water and it was thought that they did grow faster.

-Many people look at this huge tree and think it is many trees joined together with limbs that have grown together.
+Despite it appearing as many trees, it is actually one tree with many limbs that have grown new trunks beneath them.